young adults in group therapy

 How do you handle family involvement during the treatment process?

 Family involvement is a crucial aspect of our young adult treatment program.
 We offer family therapy sessions to provide support, education, and communication skills for both the individual in treatment and their family members.
-Involving families in the treatment process helps strengthen relationships, improve understanding, and create a supportive environment for recovery.
+Involving families in the treatment process strengthens relationships, improves understanding, and creates a supportive environment for recovery.

 Are there options for gender-specific or LGBTQ+-inclusive treatment tracks?